Starbucks Will Start Paying Employees To Spend Half Their Work Week Volunteering

-Starbucks Will Start Paying Employees To Volunteer For 20 Hours Per Week In A New Pilot Program
+Starbucks Will Start Paying Employees To Work With Nonprofits For 20 Hours Per Week In A New Pilot Program

 Starbucks has been making headlines recently, and in the best ways possible.
 In early July, the company announced that they would be eliminating use of plastic straws globally by 2020 and last year, they pledged to donate roughly 50 million meals per year to food banks through their FoodShare program.
-Now, the good news continues for the coffee chain: Starbucks is going to start paying employees to volunteer for 20 hours a week at local nonprofit organizations.
+Now, the good news continues for the coffee chain: Starbucks is going to start paying employees to work with local nonprofits for 20 hours a week.
 The program, just announced Thursday, is the first of its kind for the coffee chain.

 Starbucks has teamed up with Points of Light, an international nonprofit focused on solving and raising awareness on serious social problems, and picked 36 Starbucks service fellows from a total of 13 different cities to participate in the new program.
-The initiative will last for six months, during which time the fellows will spend a minimum of 20 hours per week working for their local Starbucks, and a maximum of 20 hours per week doing paid local volunteer work, as per CNN.
+The initiative will last for six months, during which time the fellows will spend a minimum of 20 hours per week working for their local Starbucks, and a maximum of 20 hours per week doing work in the community, as per CNN.
 The nonprofits available for the Starbucks fellows to work with all fall under the umbrella of the company's outreach causes, which include environmental sustainability, providing disaster relief, combatting world hunger, aiding refugees, and supporting veteran and military families.

 The Starbucks Foundation, which is dedicated to providing funds to support community-building efforts, is completely covering employees' salaries by giving grants to Points of Light.
 If the program goes smoothly, there will be a new cohort of fellows next Fall--and Starbucks hopes to expand the program beyond 36 people in the future.